What 3 Things Could Be Affecting Your Back and Neck Health?

 - Overweight – We know this is more difficult to correct than sitting up straight, but being overweight does have a negative effect on your back and neck, not to mention your general health.
 Being overweight can also significantly contribute to symptoms associated with osteoporosis, osteoarthritis, rheumatoid arthritis, degenerative disc disease, and many other spinal illnesses.
 The spine is specifically designed to distribute the body’s weight evenly.
 The more weight that is carried, the more the spine is overburdened which can lead to injury.
 Incorporating exercise into your daily routine can help you lose weight and protect your spine from being overstressed.

 - Smoking – For the few out there that still smoke, damage to your back is also a part of the risk factors associated with this habit.
 Researchers have found that smoking hurts the vascular structures of the discs in the back and contributes to the development of degenerative lumbar spinal problems.
 Isn’t this a significant reason to finally quit?

 If you are looking to speak to experts regarding back and neck health options, look no further than Atlantic Spine Specialists.
-To meet with one of our doctors, Dr. Carl Giordano, MD or Dr. Richard Nachwalter, MD, request a consultation now or call Atlantic Spine Specialists’ office in Morristown, New Jersey at (973) 971-3500.
+To meet with one of our doctors, Dr. Carl P. Giordano or Dr. Richard S. Nachwalter request a consultation now or call Atlantic Spine Specialists’ office in Morristown, New Jersey at (973) 971-3500.